netsys-edinburgh/nervion-powder/doc/powder.md

 - **Nervion 4G**: j0lama/ran_slave:latest ([Link](https://hub.docker.com/repository/docker/j0lama/ran_slave))
 - **Nervion 5G**: j0lama/ran_slave_5g:latest ([Link](https://hub.docker.com/repository/docker/j0lama/ran_slave_5g))

-The latest parameter that can be configured is the refresh time of the web interface that will show the status of each UE and each eNB.
+The last parameter that can be configured is the refresh time of the web interface that will show the status of each UE and each eNB.

 Once all the parameters have been configured, click on "Submit" to start the experiment.
 The experiment screen shows the state of every UE and eNB with some of the parameters specified in the Nervion configuration file, and it looks like this: